Why Corporations Want You to Shut Up and Meditate

 Cementing mindfulness in the pantheon of evidence-based treatments was never the goal of his vision board.
 “The whole idea was to transform and heal the world,” he said in a 2017 interview.
 “I know that sounds arrogant, but that was, in fact, the sense of it.”
 Kabat-Zinn—with glasses, gray hair, and a biomedical degree from MIT—is quick to note that he did not invent mindfulness in 1979 when he started the eight-week course called Mindfulness-Based Stress Reduction, though he is largely credited for the ubiquity of mindfulness today, in particular among powerful corporations and the Davos crowd.

 Kabat-Zinn is one of the main characters in Ronald Purser’s new book, McMindfulness: How Mindfulness Became the New Capitalist Spirituality.
-Purser, a professor at the University of California at San Francisco who studies corporate culture, asks what if, instead of changing the world, mindfulness teaches people to be content with injustice and inequalities that pervade society?
+Purser, a professor at San Francisco State University who studies corporate culture, asks what if, instead of changing the world, mindfulness teaches people to be content with injustice and inequalities that pervade society?

 In the wrong hands, he argues, mindfulness can become an instrument for corporate compliance.
 Rather than organize to change the need for self-care and breathing exercises in the first place, he writes, corporate mindfulness, or McMindfulness, becomes a pacifier that teaches workers to be comfortable with insecurity.
 Emotions like stress and anger are purely subjective, arising not from precarious labor conditions but from within—all in your head.